Krishna Ella

 Krishna Ella is an Indian scientist and entrepreneur.
 He is the co-founder and Executive Chairman of Bharat Biotech, a biotechnology company known for developing Covaxin, India's first indigenous COVID-19 vaccine, in collaboration with the Indian Council of Medical Research (ICMR).
 Bharat Biotech was also involved in the development of ROTAVAC, a vaccine against rotavirus, in collaboration with Department of Biotechnology (DBT), Government of India, and international partners, including the Rotavirus Vaccine Development Program (RVDP) of PATH and the National Institutes of Health (NIH), USA; and Typbar TCV, a typhoid conjugate vaccine.

 Ella worked as a research faculty member at the Medical University of South Carolina in Charleston after earning his Ph.D. from the University of Wisconsin–Madison.
 In 2022, Ella and his wife, Suchitra Ella, received the Padma Bhushan, India's third-highest civilian award, for their contributions to trade and industry.

 Early life and education

 Krishna Ella was born in 1969 in Nemali, a village near Tiruttani in the Tiruvallur district of Tamil Nadu, India, into a Telugu-speaking Hindu family.
 His father was a farmer.

-Ella completed his bachelor's degree at Tamil Nadu Agricultural University and earned an M.Sc. from the University of Agricultural Sciences, Bangalore.
+Ella completed his bachelor's degree at Maharogi Seva Samiti's Anand Niketan College Of Agriculture Warora and earned an M.Sc. from the University of Agricultural Sciences, Bangalore.
 He then pursued an M.S. at the University of Hawaii on a Rotary fellowship, followed by a Ph.D. in plant pathology from the University of Wisconsin–Madison.